Alef-Basilio/Calculator---FrontEnd---07-2024/README.md

 </br>

 ### ABOUT/SOBRE:
-A exclusive project for my faculty. </br>
+A exclusive project for my faculty using Tkinter and the Python Imaging Library. </br>
-Um projeto exclusivo para a minha faculdade.
+Um projeto exclusivo para a minha faculdade usando o Tkinter e a Python Imaging Library.